bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/building-trustless-bridges.md

 So for all the users who don't have a hash power majority, there's no way for them to like unilaterally get their points out of the system.
 They have to rely on the miners to upvote their withdrawal requests.
 And I see a question.

+[Audience]:

-I mean, just like, does this not apply, if you look at Bitcoin, this applies to any single transfer, right?
+Does this not apply, if you look at Bitcoin, this applies to any single transfer, right?
-I mean, these two negative points, like I trust miners to process my transfer and if it's part of the consensus that, you know, like a drive chain, that you have to process it, you know, you'd have to fork the chain.
+I mean, these two negative points, like I trust miners to process my transfer and if it's part of the consensus that, like a drive chain, that you have to process it, you'd have to fork the chain.
 So it's kind of the same security model as your normal payments, is it not?
 So it's like it's shown as negative, but it's kind of the same security model as the underlying chain.
 So maybe it's being overly strict of kind of saying it's an extra risk, I guess.

+John Light:

-Maybe in the case of freezing, you could make that case because a majority of miners could just decide not to mine your transaction in a layer 1 block, but they can't arbitrarily steal money.
+Maybe in the case of freezing, you could make that case because a majority of miners could just decide not to mine your transaction in a Layer 1 block, but they can't arbitrarily steal money.
 So they can only double spend funds that they have themselves like spent in the past and typically only in the recent past because the deeper you try to reorg the more expensive it is and the harder it is.
-But they can't just like pick an address and say like oh that address has a lot of Bitcoin, I wanna steal that Bitcoin.
+But they can't just like pick an address and say like that address has a lot of Bitcoin, I want to steal that Bitcoin.
-But in the case of a hash rate escrow, they can pick any hash rate escrow and say, I want all those coins and just take those coins.
+But in the case of a hash rate escrow, they can pick any hashrate escrow and say, I want all those coins and just take those coins.
 So you're right about the freezing in a way, but the stealing, it is a different trust model.
 We'll hold other questions to the end because I've got to blaze through this in like 20 minutes.
 So Hashrate escrow also I think sits in this upper left quadrant, although we're getting closer to the can't freeze, can't steal quadrant.
 There are collateralized custodians.
 In this case, you have either a single custodian or a federation of custodians and they've got some kind of collateral.
-And this collateral is usually held on another blockchain like Ethereum or some alt chain.
+And this collateral is usually held on another blockchain like Ethereum or some alt-chain.
-And they collectively control a multi-sig and if they try to take the user's funds out of the multi-sig without the user's authorizations, then their collateral will actually get slashed, And then some of the systems will actually give the collateral to the user to compensate them.
+And they collectively control a multi-sig and if they try to take the user's funds out of the multi-sig without the user's authorizations, then their collateral will actually get slashed, and then some of the systems will actually give the collateral to the user to compensate them.
-So some examples would be Interlay or TBTC v1.
+So some examples would be `Interlay` or `TBTC v1`.
 I think it was probably the first production implementation of this.
-NOMIC is another example.
+`NOMIC` is another example.
 And these systems, they have high throughput.
 You can have a custom execution environment.